ggrov/tinker/Readme.md

 - Run in the interactive mode:

-	1. In Isabelle 2013, uncomment the following line to setup an interactive session:
+	1. In Isabelle 2013, uncomment the following line in the Example 2 to setup an interactive session:

-			apply(psgraph (interactive) intro)
+			apply(psgraph (interactive) conj_impI)

 	  If you got an error message in Isabelle 2013, i.e.